frankbesch/nimble-oke/docs/api-examples.md

     "messages": [
       {
         "role": "system",
-        "content": "You are a helpful AI assistant specializing in cloud computing."
+        "content": "You are a helpful technical expert specializing in cloud computing."
       },
       {
         "role": "user",